-Granada’s Central Market is one of the most vibrant and colorful places in the city, with food stalls and vendors spilling out onto the streets.
+Granada's Central Market is one of the most vibrant and colorful places in the city, with food stalls and vendors spilling out onto the streets.
 This is the perfect place to get some authentic Spanish cuisine, and you can also try your hand at bartering for some souvenirs.
 If you visit the Central Market on a Saturday, you can also enjoy a bit of live entertainment, with musicians and dancers performing on the main stage.
-The market is open from 8am until 2pm on weekdays, and 8am until 5pm on Saturdays.
+The market is open from 8am until 2pm on weekdays and 8am until 5pm on Saturdays.

 Admire the architecture

 Granada has a wealth of beautiful architecture, from Moorish palaces to Renaissance churches.
-The most iconic building in the city is the Alhambra, but there are other buildings you should pay attention to while you’re walking around the city.
+The most iconic building in the city is the Alhambra, but there are other buildings you should pay attention to while you're walking around the city.
 One of the most interesting buildings is the Lonja de Granada.
-This building was once used as a silk exchange, but now it houses the provincial government.
-You can also visit the cathedral, the Plaza de la Virgen de las Nieves, the Plaza de Bib-Rambla, the Plaza de Toros and the arch at Puerta de las Granadas.
+This building was once used as a silk exchange but now houses the provincial government.
+You can also visit the cathedral, the Plaza de la Virgen de las Nieves, the Plaza de Bib-Rambla, the Plaza de Toros, and the arch at Puerta de las Granadas.

 Go stargazing at Observatory Sierra Nevada